tjcarney89/swift-solving-trivia-ios-0217/README.md

 Declare a function named `solveTrivia(_:)` that takes one argument, a dictionary containing key-value pairs of strings, and returns a string.
 Write its implementation so that it returns a string containing the answer to the following trivia question:

-**What is the only state whose capital contains none of the characters as the state name?**
+**What is the only state whose capital contains none of the same characters as the state name?**
 Example: Alaska is not the answer because Juneau and Alaska both contain an A.

 ##### Hints: